xiangao/reproducible-research/content/git/index.md

 Make changes, test them, `add`, and `commit` them, and `push` them to your GitHub repository.

-Then go back to your GitHub repository and click ``Pull Requests'' and ``New pull request.''
+Then go back to your GitHub repository and click "New pull request".

 ### Pulling a friend's changes